Record Your Insights Using Notes

 • N – Creates a new note and opens the Notes Tool.

-• H – Applies the last used highlighting style (You can also use Ctrl+K for Windows or Cmd+K for macOS).
+• H – Applies the last used highlighting style (You can also use CTRL+K on Windows or Cmd+K on Mac).

 • R – Removes annotations.